 Make an E2B USB drive using RMPrepUSB (Windows)

-WARNING: If using a large USB hard disk, make sure the E2B is in the first partition and it is below 137GB.
+WARNING: If using a large USB hard disk, make sure the E2B files are in the first partition and it is below 137GB.

 Many BIOSes (even modern ones!) have a problem accessing USB drives beyond 137GB!

-Note: pre-Windows 10 Creator OS's can only access the first partition on a Removable USB Flash drive.
+Note: pre-Windows 10 1607 OS's can only access the first partition on a Removable USB Flash drive.
 For a multi-partition USB drive, use a 'Fixed-disk' type of USB drive.

-E2B disks must be MBR-partitioned and less than 2TB - GPT partitions are not supported.
+E2B disks must be MBR-partitioned and less than 2TB - GPT partitions on E2B drives are not supported.

 1. Download and install the latest version of RMPrepUSB (or use the portable version).